-WM330 Western Pharmacology 3 units / 30 hrs
+WM330 Western Pharmacology

 This course is an introduction to Western Pharmacology, focusing on mechanisms of action of common pharmacological categories.
 Students taking this class will be able to understand how various classes of drugs are absorbed, distributed and eliminated by the human body.
+Contraindications, side effects and herb-drug interactions will be emphasized.
 Additionally, students will become familiar with generally applied pharmacological interventions for common western diagnoses, such as diabetes, Parkinson's disease, hypertension, and thyroid disorders.

-Prerequisite: isite: BS221-224